AlanananL7377/cyoa/situations/yes/shoot.md

 You shoot him but find out he was a commander of an army.
-The army is now after you and spend your whole life running
+The army is now after you and spend your whole life running.